 The cost of living index for this city is 65.88 which means it is much lower than the most expensive city in the US by more than 50%.
 Rent for a one-bedroom apartment in the city center is at $700 per month.
 To name one university, they have the famous Indiana University-Purdue University Fort Wayne with a tuition fee of $20,005 and an on-campus room and board rate of $9,345 for an academic year.
 Plus, the city offers free public transport to the university.
 A great gift for those on a tight budget!
 With its low cost of living and peaceful neighborhoods, this town is sure to be on everybody’s list.

 8. Little Rock, Arkansas

-Little Rock is home to affordable housing stock.
-Cost of living is at 60.24 and average monthly rent for a one-bedroom apartment is at $778.70 for this town.
-Philander Smith College offers $8250 for their annual on-campus room and board fee with a tuition fee of only $12,714 for an academic year.
-This town is a great mix of breathtaking views, some good meal, good music and home to some of the famous festivals in the country.
+Little Rock is home to the affordable housing stock.
+The cost of living is at 60.24 and the average monthly rent for a one-bedroom apartment is at $778.70 for this town.
+Philander Smith College offers $8250 for its annual on-campus room and board fee with a tuition fee of only $12,714 for an academic year.
+This town is a great mix of breathtaking views, some good meals, good music and home to some of the famous festivals in the country.
 What more could you ask for?

 7. Huntsville, Alabama

 Rocket City is unquestionably affordable.
 From groceries to dining and everything else, this city rocks!
 It has a remarkable cost of living index of 59.8.
 As presented by Numbeo, this city has an average of $860.82 monthly rental rate for a one-bedroom apartment.
 Oakwood University’s tuition fee average is estimated at $16,720.
 Its annual on-campus room and board rate are at $9,700 and that’s below the average rate for colleges (which is at $10,800).